Lyme Carditis Heart Block Progression Can Occur Within Hours

 How fast can Lyme disease heart block progress?

 Very quickly.
-One patient progressed from first-degree to complete heart block within hours, while another went from normal conduction to second-degree block overnight.
+One patient progressed from first-degree to complete heart block within hours, while another deteriorated from normal conduction to second-degree block overnight.
 In some cases, progression may occur within minutes.

 Can Lyme disease cause sudden complete heart block?

 Yes.
 Lyme carditis can progress rapidly and does not always move through each stage in a predictable sequence.
-Some patients may deteriorate quickly from mild abnormalities to complete block.
+Some patients may deteriorate abruptly from mild abnormalities to complete block.

 Do Lyme carditis patients need hospitalization?

-Patients with any degree of heart block should generally be hospitalized on telemetry because progression can occur within minutes to hours.
+Patients with any degree of heart block generally require hospitalization with telemetry monitoring because progression can occur within minutes to hours.

 Can Lyme heart block reverse with antibiotics?